Govannon/fancy_sql/readme.md

 * Convert each result row into a hash with symbolized keys.
 Doing data lookups with Array indices is so C.
 * Free the result set after usage.
 I did not know this either, but now I won't have to remember it, either.

+I extracted this from code I wrote for a project that used MySql in Rails 2.3, so there it's being tested in production.

+As with all my Github projects: feedback in the form of bug reports (Github issues) or patches (Github pull requests) is welcome.

 Example
 =======